 Connecting via Asia

-Connecting in Asia might almost double your time in the air, but it isn’t too bad when you are able to relax in a comfortable business class seat, take a nap, catch a movie or work in comfort.
-Routing you flight via Asia is impossible with American without paying for two awards (due to the American stringent routing rules).
+Connecting in Asia may almost double your time in the air, but it isn’t too bad when you are able to relax in a comfortable business-class seat, take a nap, catch a movie or work in comfort.
+Routing your flight via Asia is impossible with American without paying for two awards (due to the American stringent routing rules).

-Connecting in China might benefit you if you live on the East Coast (remember, all flights between Australia and the U.S. are from the West Coast and Dallas), since the travel time is not much longer than heading West.
+Connecting in China might benefit you if you live on the East Coast (remember, direct flights between Australia and the U.S. are from the West Coast, Dallas and Houston).
+The total travel time from the East Coast to Asia and Asia to the South Pacific is not much longer than the time it takes to head West for a transfer light down under.

-United.com will show options via Asia by default like this one via Seoul, but unfortunately if United.com doesn’t show a set of flights by default you can no longer manually stitch them together into one award.
+United.com may show options via Asia by default like this one via Beijing, but unfortunately, if United.com doesn’t show a set of flights by default you can not manually stitch them together into one award.

-For example if you see space on a flight from New York to Seoul, then see space on a separate set of flights from Seoul to Sydney that’s not showing all at once on United.com, you can’t book it without paying separately for a New York to Seoul award and a Seoul to Sydney award.
+For example, if you see space on a flight from New York to Beijing, then see space on a separate set of flights from Beijing to Sydney that’s not showing all at once on United.com (like above), you can’t book it without paying separately for a New York to Seoul award and a Seoul to Sydney award.
 That takes away some options with more stops that United.com tends to ignore.

-Note, however, that for complex itineraries including stopovers in Asia, you will be hit with fuel surcharges in most cases, even on ANA’s own flights, but they’re pretty reasonable, usually well under $500 roundtrip.
+Note, however, that for complex itineraries including stopovers in Asia, you will be hit with fuel surcharges in most cases, even on ANA’s own flights.

 Here is an award flight to Australia with a stopover in New Zealand using ANA miles.

 Keep in mind that this is an award for two people.
-As you can see, the mile cost is only 120,000 per person, and since there is no fuel surcharge, you only pay $156 taxes per passenger.
+As you can see, the mile cost is only 75,000 per person, and since there is no fuel surcharge, you only pay 32,200 JPY, or about $300 in taxes and fees for two passengers.

-ANA rules also allow you to fly via Asia to Australia or via Australia to Asia, so you can have a stopover anywhere in Asia.
-In the example below, you can make a stopover in China, all for the same 120,000 miles.
+ANA rules also allow you to have a stopover in Asia.
+In the example below, you can make a stopover in China, all for the same 75,000 miles per person.

-You will fly LAX-PEK-SYD on Air China.
-Even though ANA doesn’t add fuel surcharges to Air China round trip travel, in this multi-city award case you will be hit with a fuel surcharge.
-Fortunately, it’s quite small, just $168 per person.
+You will fly from Los Angeles to Beijing and Sydney on Air China.
+Even though ANA doesn’t add fuel surcharges to Air China round-trip travel, in this multi-city award case, you will be hit with a fuel surcharge.
+Fortunately, it’s quite small, just 17,830 JPY or $170 per person.

 The Alaska MileagePlan award chart to Australia offers terrific values.

-Unfortunately, getting Alaska Mileage Plan miles is not easy, and neither is finding a premium class award.
-The same issue with not being able to get Qantas first or business on American also applies here: by the time Alaska makes partners flights available to its members, they’ve usually been snatched.
+You can earn Alaska Airlines miles by using one of its co-branded credit card — Alaska Airlines Visa Signature® credit card.
+Finding a premium class award seat using Alaska Mileage Plans miles is not easy.
+The same issue with not being able to get Qantas first or business on American also applies here: By the time Alaska makes partners flights available to its members, they’ve usually been snatched.

-Cathay Pacific awards are easier to get, and if you have Alaska miles you can get a terrific value out of them, not only because the levels are much lower than on American, but also because Alaska Mileage Plan doesn’t prohibit flying to Australia via Asia.
+Cathay Pacific offers a terrific value, not only because the award redemption levels are lower than American, but also because Alaska Mileage Plan doesn’t prohibit flying to Australia via Asia.

 Alaska Mileage Plan also allows stopovers on one-way travel, which is an incredibly rare and precious benefit for a frequent flyer program.

-You can book Fiji Airways flights from Los Angeles or San Francisco – Fiji – Sydney using American AAdvantage or Alaska MileagePlan miles (with Alaska option being considerably cheaper at 55,000 miles one way and allowing a free stopover in Fiji).
+You can book Fiji Airways flights from Los Angeles or San Francisco to Fiji and Sydney using American AAdvantage or Alaska MileagePlan miles (with Alaska offering a cheaper option of 82,500 for the whole trip and allowing a free stopover in Fiji).

 You can get to Australia from Honolulu on Hawaiian Airlines flights to Sydney and Brisbane using American AAdvantage miles or Hawaiian’s own miles.
-An award from the mainland U.S. using Hawaiian’s own miles will cost 105,000 miles one way in Business Class, but an award just from Honolulu to Australia will cost 65,000 miles in Business, which is a decent deal.
+An award from the mainland U.S. using Hawaiian’s own miles will cost at least 105,000 miles one way in business class, but an award just from Honolulu to Australia can cost as little as 65,000 miles in business, which is a decent deal.

-You might be better off booking a U.S. to Hawaii award using another airline or mileage program, or just buying a ticket in cash, then using AAdvantage or Hawaiian Miles for the Honolulu – Australia portion of the trip.
+You might be better off booking a U.S. to Hawaii award using another airline or mileage program, or just buying a ticket in cash, then using AAdvantage for the Honolulu–Australia portion of the trip.